wiiu-env/ScreenshotWUPS/README.md

 3. Requires the [MemoryMappingModule](https://github.com/wiiu-env/MemoryMappingModule) in `sd:/wiiu/environments/[ENVIRONMENT]/modules`.

 ## Usage
-Press ZL + L + ZR + R on the gamepad to take a screenshot.
+Press ZL + L + ZR + R on the GamePad to take a screenshot.

-Via the plugin config menu (press L, DPAD Down and Minus on the gamepad) you can configure the plugin.
+Via the plugin config menu (press L, DPAD Down and Minus on the GamePad, Pro Controller or Classic Controller) you can configure the plugin.
 The available options are the following:
 - **Settings**:
   - Enabled: (Default is true)
     - Enables or disables the screenshot plugin.
   - Output format: (Default is JPEG)
     - Determines which file is used.
 Currently saving screens as .jpg, .png and .bmp is supported.
-  - Screen: (Default is TV and Gamepad)
+  - Screen: (Default is TV and GamePad)
     - Determines from which screen a screenshot should be taken.
-Possible options: TV & Gamepad, TV only, Gamepad only.
+Possible options: TV & GamePad, TV only, GamePad only.
   - JPEG quality: (Default is 90)
       - Determines the quality when saving as JPEG.
 Lowest possible quality is 10, highest 100.